figaw/praqma.com/_posts/2014-06-18-GiJeLi-tool-stack-howto.md

 Basically you will need to to have a directory with some Jekyll compliant Markdown in it, you'll most likely get this simply by cloning a git repository from somewhere.

-The start the Jekyll web service - which will automatically build the HTML - and browse it:
+Then start the Jekyll web service - which will automatically build the HTML - and browse it:

 ### Test your setup by running: